fbpx

 1. Layered clothes - including a waterproof jacket during winter

 We mentioned how cold the coast can be, even in summertime, so it's important to wear layers.
-If you start out in the morning, it may be cold, windy, and foggy, but once the sun comes through, a heavy coat may leave you too warm.
+If you start in the morning, it may be cold, windy, and foggy, but once the sun comes through, a heavy coat may leave you too warm.

 2. Sunglasses